Different Ways To Share State In Svelte 5

 import { createCounterProxy, createCounterFunction } from './counter.svelte'

-const { count, increment } = createCounterProxy()
+const { count } = createCounterProxy()

-const { count, setCount, increment } = createCounterFunction()
+const { count, setCount } = createCounterFunction()

 </script>